How To Start Selling Art On Pinterest

 I am now on the path to reach over 100,000 monthly page views.

-I don’t have to tell you how the amount of traffic my blog is receiving has affected my art sales.
+I don’t have to tell you how much traffic my blog is receiving has affected my art sales.

 Can You Sell Products On Pinterest

 Yes, you can sell your art on Pinterest.
-In fact, it might be a place where you should spend some quality time marketing your artwork.
+In fact, it might be a platform where you should spend some quality time marketing your artwork.

 What Pinterest will do for you is allow you to create an online portfolio of your artwork.

-You will have the option to separate your Pinterest Boards into specific subjects or time of creation.
+Pinterest Boards makes it possible to separate your artwork into specific subjects or time of creation.

 Do you sell your art prints on merchandise?